snple/slim/docs/tutorial.md

 ## Differences from Go

-Unlike Go, Tengo does not have the following:
+Unlike Go, slim does not have the following:

 - Declarations
 - Imaginary values